illinois-cs498gd/illinois-cs498gd.github.io/_assignments/mp2.md

 ### **Enemy Types**

-You will create are the following types pf enemies
+You will create the following types of enemies

 #### **The Pursuer**
 The Pursuer should: